See the space station gloriously bisect the moon

 Blink and you'll miss it.
 Astrophotographer Thierry Legault posted a spectacular video of the International Space Station bisecting the moon last week.
 The European Space Agency highlighted his work on Monday.

 Catching a transit is tricky.
 Legault originally tried to photograph it from Lyon in France, but cloudy skies foiled the effort.
-Another attempt from Rouen, the birthplace of ESA astronaut Thomas Pesquet, on February 4 worked out better.
+Another attempt from Rouen, the birthplace of ESA astronaut Thomas Pesquet, on February 4 proved more successful.
 Pesquet is currently in residence on board the ISS.

 The transit took place during just a fraction of a second.
 Legault's video first shows the station streaking along, but then slows it down to give viewers a better look at its movement as it cuts down the moon's center line.